-The treatment of novel coronavirus infections (COVID-19) is an urgent social issue.
-Although about 80% of infected patients have a mild disease, the disease can become severe, especially in the elderly and patients with underlying diseases, leading to severe pneumonia and acute respiratory distress syndrome (ARDS).
+The treatment of novel coronavirus infections (COVID-19) is an important social issue.
+Although many of infected patients have no symptom or a mild disease, the disease can become severe, especially in the elderly and patients with underlying diseases, leading to severe pneumonia and acute respiratory distress syndrome (ARDS).

 Phase II investigator-initiated clinical trial was conducted at seven medical institutions in Japan to evaluate the efficacy and safety of PAI-1 inhibitor for COVID-19 pneumonia (funded by AMED’s “Research Program for Emerging and Re-emerging Infectious Diseases (4th round)”).
 The trial was conducted quickly and efficiently, with the first subject enrolled in October 2020 and with the study completed in March 2021.
 It is difficult to verify the efficacy because it was an open-label study.
 However, there were no serious adverse events that could be causally related to the study drug, and the safety of RS5614 was confirmed in COVID-19 infected patients.